gmreizu/george-2019-07-12/README.md

 * Additional hardening of the backend
   * Request throtling.
 * Add extensive logging and monitoring both at the backend and frontend.
+* Add a Dockerfile
+* Use Snapshot Testing with Jest.

 ## Libraries